 A tenant who is the victim of a leaking, cracked, water-stained, moldy, chipped, sagging, drooping or otherwise defective ceiling in their apartment that later collapses may have a strong lawsuit against the landlord and or management company that maintained the property.

 The injured tenant must prove notice.
 This means that the defendant knew about the dangerous condition whether it is a ceiling leak, crack, sagging of the plaster, and other similar defects.

-If you or someone you know have been injured as a result of a ceiling collapse, it is important to rememeber the following:
+If you or someone you know has been injured as a result of a ceiling collapse, it is important to remember the following: